Stop! Your Lease Extension in Birmingham and the Black Country Could Be FREE

 If you are facing a significant premium because your lease in Birmingham and the Black Country has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should commence your Birmingham and the Black Country lease extension
+Why you should start your Birmingham and the Black Country lease extension today:

-It is generally considered that a property with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 45 years unexpired, the residence will be worth the same as a freehold for decades to come.

 Lender Requirement